ECOREGIONS or BIOMES OF OUR AREA

 The Sonoran Desert

-The Sonoran Desert: ARIZONA UPLANDS Division
+The Sonoran Desert: Arizona Uplands Division

 The Chihuahuan Desert

-In recent years, Brown et al (1994, 1998) have developed a systematic classification of the "Biotic Communities" of all of North America.
+In recent years, Brown et al. (1994, 1998) have developed a systematic classification of the "Biotic Communities" of all of North America.
 Their classification of Biomes of the Southwest builds on the work of Shreve and others, but (like the World Wildlife Fund) designates the Cascabel area as part of "The Chihuahuan Desert":

 Brown & Lowe (1994): Biotic Communities near Cascabel, AZ